Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ## Setup the connector

-* Before using this connector make sure you enter the configuration and replace the following variables.
+* Before using this connector make sure you enter the configuration and replace the following variables.<br>
  <img src="Assets/configuration.png">

 * Besides the configuration tab, you can also configure script variables.
 To decide which property from a HelloID contract is used to look up a value in the mapping table, this is known as the HR Location or HR Team.
 And you can configure the MySelf property for the Defaultscope.
 Please note that some "same" configuration must be taken place in multiple scripts.
 Shown as below: